mendix/docs/content/en/docs/appstore/modules/genai/_genai-commons.md

 ##### 3.2.1.6 Tools: Add Function To Request

 Use this microflow when you have microflows in your application that may be called as part of the GenAI interaction.
 If you want the model to be aware of the existance of these microflows which can be called to retrieve required information, you can use this operation to add them as functions to the request.
-If supported, the main chat completions operation takes care of calling the right functions based on the suggestion from the model and continuing the process until an assistant response is returned.
+If supported, the main chat completions operation takes care of calling the right functions based on the suggestion from the model and continuing the process until a model response text is returned.

 ##### 3.2.1.7 Tools: Set Tool Choice